Haunted Massachusetts: Ghostly Sites to Visit this Halloween!

 The Witch House is located at: 310 Essex St, Salem, MA 01970.
-Tours are available for $13 per person.
+Self guided tours are $9 per adult.
 Visit the Witch House website to book your experience.

 Dighton Rock State Park is located at: Bay View Avenue, Berkley, MA 02779.
 The museum is open by appointment.
 Make reservations by calling the following number: 508 644-5522.

 Gertrude M. Boyden Wildlife Refuge is located at: 1298 Cohannet Street, Taunton, MA.
 Parking is free.

 Caratunk Widlife Refuge is located at: 301 Brown Ave, Seekonk, MA 02771.
 Parking is free.

 Old Burying Point and the Salem Witch Memorials are located on Charter Street in Salem, MA.
 Free parking available on nearby side streets.
 Paid garage parking is also available.

 The House of the Seven Gables is located at: 115 Derby Street, Salem, MA 01970.
 Visit The House of Seven Gables website to book tickets to a live performance.